TurboGears/tg2docs/docs/modules/pylons/middleware.rst

 Referenced classes
 ------------------
 Pylons middleware uses :class:`WebError` to effect the error-handling.
-The two classes implicated are ErrorMiddleware and EvalException
+The two classes implicated are :ref:`weberror.errormiddleware` and :ref:`weberror.evalexception`

-.. todo:: link ErrorMiddleware and EvalException to the thirdpart/weberror.rst sections

 Legacy
 ------